Embedding Self-Correction as an Inherent Ability in Large Language Models for Enhanced Mathematical Reasoning: Method

 To ensure that the self-correction can concisely and clearly analyze the code and its runtime results, we design the self-correction in a step-by-step format as follows: \begin{itemize} \item The first step involves verifying whether the generated program code $p$ is consistent with the question $q$, such as checking the variables and their relationships. \item The second step involves verifying whether the code runtime results $o$ meet the requirements of the question $q$, such as checking the reasonableness of numerical values. \end{itemize} Finally, for summary, CoSC will generate a conclusion $c$ to determine whether we should start the next round of reasoning or provide the final answer.

 With CoSC, we use GPT-4 to annotate the MATH and GSM8K training datasets.
 To explore diverse data, we apply nucleus sampling \citep{holtzman2019curious} during GPT-4 annotation.
 Each question is sampled in 3 times.
-However, for some complex questions, we can only get less than 1 correct solutions.
+However, for some complex questions, we are unable to obtain even a single correct solution.
 For these problems, we apply 10 more samplings and retained up to 4 correct data.
 Finally, we filtered out incorrect answers and constructed 37k pieces of data using GPT-4.
 The algorithm of the generation with our CoSC for each question from the training set is shown in Algorithm \ref{alg:interleave}.

 Based on the 37k data constructed by GPT-4 as the seeding data, we apply CoSC foundational learning to train models.
 For a given question $q$, the response trajectory $\tau$ generated by GPT-4, denoted as $\tau=povcpovc \cdots povc$, the minimized negative log-likelihood loss used for training the model can be represented as: